ClearMemory041063/Playing-Midi-Files-on-Sonic-PI/Bugfix1/ReadMe.md

 Track, Time, Note_on_c, Channel, Note, Velocity
 Send a command to play the specified Note (Middle C is defined as Note number 60; all other notes are relative in the MIDI specification, but most instruments conform to the well-tempered scale) on the given Channel with Velocity (0 to 127).
 A Note_on_c event with Velocity zero is equivalent to a Note_off_c.
 Track, Time, Note_off_c, Channel, Note, Velocity
 Stop playing the specified Note on the given Channel.
-The Velocity should be zero, but you never know what youíll find in a MIDI file.
+The Velocity should be zero, but you never know what you‚Äôll find in a MIDI file.

 #### Files